 The US is seeing a swelling number of people with mental health issues.
 About 48.3 million Americans are affected to a larger or smaller extent.

 A recent study by researchers from NYU Langone Medical Center established that 3.4% of the US citizens or almost 10 million suffer from serious psychological distress (SPD).
-This is a specific term that denotes feelings of restlessness, worthlessness, and sadness among individuals.
+This is a specific term that denotes feelings of restlessness, worthlessness and sadness among individuals.
 The rise of mental health issues is, however, paralleled by the growth of mental health smartphone apps.

-As of 2017, the American Psychiatric Association estimates that there are some 10,000 plus anxiety and depression related downloadable self-help apps.
+The American Psychiatric Association estimates that there are some 10,000 plus anxiety and depression related downloadable self-help apps.
 Naturally, as you cast your net, the apps that you’ll fish out will not necessarily be up to the mark.
 This doesn’t mean that the digital app store is not rife with useful tools.
 In fact, there are certain mental health apps that are raising the bar higher.

 Awarded as Apple’s App of the Year 2017, Calm is a mental health app that is designed to destress.
 Meditation, sleep, relaxation, and breathing are the four main areas that the app focuses on.